 Online learning is a popular alternative to traditional on-campus, in-person learning.
-In 2019, Research and Markets forecasted that the online education market will reach $230 billion by 2025—and given the major impact of COVID-19, it’s likely that online learning will see even greater growth.
+In 2019, Research and Markets forecasted that the online education market will reach $230 billion by 2025—and given the major impact of COVID-19, it’s likely that online programs will see even greater growth.

 In fact, the pandemic has demonstrated what a practical, sustainable model online learning is.
 It keeps education accessible during a public health crisis, natural disaster, or other circumstance where students and faculty can’t travel.
 It can serve students across a wider geographic range, bringing in voices from across the country—and beyond.
 The online learning environment also promotes a better work-life balance.
-In this post, we outline the benefits of online learning and how you can leverage them to foster your personal and professional development.
+In this post, we outline the advantages of online learning and how you can leverage them to foster your personal and professional development.

 Advantages of Online Learning

 The format of online courses can help you thrive both personally and academically, helping you meet your goals.

 1. You don’t need to relocate

 With online classes, you don’t need to move to a different city or commute long distances in order to attend the program of your choice.
 You can stay where you are and keep your current job while you work toward enhancing your career with an online college or graduate degree (However, some programs require fieldwork experience, which may necessitate relocation.)

 On the other hand, if you want to become a digital nomad—someone who embraces a location-independent, technology-enabled lifestyle—online education may allow you to do that too.
 You can watch lectures and complete your coursework wherever you are—whether that’s at home, in a café, or on an exotic beach.